liutian1998/ABAPCodeSnippets/README.md

 # ABAPCodeSnippets
-Collection of ABAP Code Snippets
+Collection of ABAP Code Snippets.
+Look at the Wiki for further information.